LucasDelfino92/morrowindsharp/mw2.md

 - Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Balanced Passive Races and Birthsigns.ESP**:
   - BSGN **Elfborn**
     - Omits the addition of a new power which Balanced Passive Races and Birthsigns doesn't override.
-- If you installed **MDMD - More Deadly Morrowind Denizens**, delete the following record from **Merged Objects.ESP**:
-  - NPC **sjoring hard-heart**
-    - Omits an unnecessary merge that nerfed Sjoring Hard-Heart's stats.
 - If you installed **BTB's Game Improvements - Necro Edit**, delete the following records from **Merged Objects.ESP**:
   - Weapon **iron spider dagger**
   - Weapon **imperial netch blade**